-

 Scheduling:

-Once all titles and abstracts are received on time, the ISQGD organizing team
+Once all titles and abstracts are received on time, ISQGD leadership (or a designated coordinator)

 Global coordination: